felixjchen/calcifer/README.md

 - Browser IDE (terminal, file explorer and code editor)
 - Docker environment to run Alpine linux commands, build images and run containers
 - Path on the domain, to test out containerized services (e.g. https://www.calcifer.com/playground/001)
-- Sharing, given a link users can see an environment
+- Sharing, given a link users can see a playground's code, files, etc.
 - Realtime, multiple user can collaboratively work on a sandbox

 ## Beta